Optical quantum memory for noble-gas spins based on spin-exchange collisions: Model of the system

 \subsection{System constituents}

-Consider an atomic enclosure of volume $V$ containing $N_{\text{a}}$ alkali-metal spins and $N_{\text{b}}$ noble-gas spins, positioned inside an optical cavity as shown in Fig.~\ref{fig: setup}.
-The alkali spins are initially polarized along the $\hat{z}$ axis by optical pumping, and the noble-gas spins are hyper-polarized via spin-exchange optical pumping (SEOP) \citep{Happer-1998,Happer-Book}.
+Consider a glass cell of volume $V$ containing $N_{\text{a}}$ alkali-metal spins and $N_{\text{b}}$ noble-gas spins, positioned inside an optical cavity as shown in Fig.~\ref{fig: setup}(a).
+The alkali spins are initially polarized along the $\hat{z}$ axis by optical pumping, and the noble-gas spins are hyper-polarized via spin-exchange optical pumping (SEOP) \citep{Happer-1998,Happer-Book,tsinovoy}.
 In the presence of an optical quantum field, which serves as the signal, the total Hamiltonian of the system is given by